microsoft/qlib/docs/start/integration.rst

             self._model = None

 - Override the `fit` method
-    - ``Qlib`` calls the fit method to train the model
+    - ``Qlib`` calls the fit method to train the model.
-    - The parameters must include training feature `dataset`.
+    - The parameters must include training feature `dataset`, which is designed in the interface.
-    - The parameters could include some optional parameters with default values, such as `num_boost_round = 1000` for `GBDT`.
+    - The parameters could include some `optional` parameters with default values, such as `num_boost_round = 1000` for `GBDT`.
     - Code Example: In the following example, `num_boost_round = 1000` is an optional parameter.
     .. code-block:: Python